wharfkit/website/src/lib/guides/SessionKit/getting-started-web-application.md

 </body>
 ```

-The `restore()` method when called will check local storage and restore the most recently used session for that specific user.
-If no sessions are found, it will return `undefined`.
+The `restore()` method when called will check local storage and restore the most recently used Session for that specific user.
+If no Sessions are found, it will return `undefined`.

-With this code in place users will now remain authenticated with the app between page loads.
+With this code in place, users will now remain authenticated with the app between page loads.

 ## Removing a Session